 Customer feedback is often published to our testimonials page.
 We never reveal a customer’s full name or company name unless given specific permission to do so.
-We only ever use a customer’s first name, initial of surname, job title and country, for example: Hugh S- W, CEO, Oxford, UK.
+We only ever use a customer’s first name, initial or surname, job title and country, eg: Joe B, IT Manager, Oxford, UK.

 We reserve the right:

 - to correct typos and spellings in any customer feedback we publish